nanagajui/decipher-research-agent/GETTING-STARTED.md

 - [Bright Data MCP Server](https://github.com/brightdata-com/brightdata-mcp)
 - [Qdrant Documentation](https://qdrant.tech/documentation/)

-## 🤝 Getting Help
+## ❓ Need Help?

-If you encounter any issues, please check the following:
+If you encounter any issues or have questions:
-1. All services are running
-2. All API keys are correctly set
-3. Database is accessible
-4. Ports 3000 and 8000 are available

 For further assistance, please open an issue on the GitHub repository.